 The Catholic Church is not a monolithic organization.
 In other words, there is not one overall religious organization to sue for sexual molestation.
 Instead, A bishop oversees each church jurisdiction (diocese).

 Every diocese is a separate and distinct organization.
 The diocese holds assets and debts in its name.
 The diocese would have had the ultimate responsibility for supervising the priest, even if the abuse occurred within a particular parish.

-In most clergy sexual abuse cases, it would make sense to sue the diocese instead of the individual priest who committed the abuse.
+In most clergy sexual abuse lawsuits, it would make sense to sue the diocese instead of the individual priest who committed the clergy abuse.
 First of all, many of the Catholic priests died many years ago.

 Second, the individual priests would not have the assets necessary to satisfy a civil judgment.
 Typically, you will want to sue the defendant with the deepest pockets possible in a lawsuit like this.